manavm1990/curriculum/docs/177/1/terminal.md

 # Terminal/Command Line

+Computers can receive user input through either a command line interface (terminal emulator) or a graphical user interface (GUI).
+In a command line interface (AKA "console", "command line", "terminal", or "shell"\), the user types commands using the keyboard to tell the computer to take an action.
+The computer will display the results of the operation by writing text to the screen.

 The terminal, also known as the command line or 🐚, is a powerful tool that allows you to interact with your computer using text commands.
 It is essential for developers as it enables automation and efficient execution of complex operations.

 As developers, we tend to use the terminal as our command center.
 It provides a more efficient way to control our computers through text commands, allowing us to perform tasks faster than using the graphical user interface (GUI).